How to Structure a Speech

 Of course, it’s easier said than done.
 Audiences are used to speakers saying thank you.

-So you need to make it very clear you’re done
+So you need to make it very clear you’re done.
+Your final message should be a powerful call to action.

 Think about call-to-action (CTA) buttons on websites: ‘Sign Up For Our Newsletter’; ‘Shop Now To Receive 25% Discount’.